herzbube/littlego/README.md

 ## Changes in this release

-This is the Little Go bugfix release 1.1.2.
-It contains a couple of fixes for potential crashes (#243, #247), one drawing bug (#245) and one regression (#246).
+This is the Little Go feature release 1.2.0.

-The previous release was the Little Go technical release 1.1.0.
 A selection of the most important changes are:

-* The app's user interface has been updated to the iOS 7 look & feel (#204)
-* Drawing for Retina displays has been fixed (#205).
-Many thanks to Eric O. Lebigot for reporting the issue and giving me the necessary KITB to investigate the problem.
-* Memory usage during zooming has been greatly reduced (#212, #214, #215)
+* iPhone 6/6+ are now supported with their native screen resolution (#263). iPhone 6+ also has a redesigned user interface which supports holding the device in landscape (#253).
+* 3 new game rules were added that govern gameplay mechanics at the end of the game.
+As a consequence, a much wider array of .sgf files can now be loaded from the archive (e.g. files with games that were played on IGS).
+Thanks to Norbert Langermann for the suggestion that triggered the development of this feature.
+* When placing a stone a magnifying glass is now displayed that shows the area of the board that currently under the user's 'fingertip (#271).
+This feature replaces the old "stone distance from fingertip" feature, which confused and was hated by many users.
+* Fuego pondering in human vs. human games has been disabled by default (#281).
+This saves **a lot** of otherwise wasted battery power.
+Thanks to Ben Jackson for the suggestion.
+Unfortunately, a nasty piece of code was required to upgrade existing user preferences, which may result in unnecessary player and profile backup copies cluttering the upgraded preferences.
+Users will get an alert if this happens so that they can clean up their preferences.
+* The app now correctly synchronizes handicap stones with Fuego when board positions are changed (#279).
+This is the most important bugfix of this release because it fixes another source for the infamous "The computer played an illegal move" and "Your move was rejected by Fuego" alerts.
+Many thanks to Laurent Guanzini for providing step-by-step instructions that helped me with diagnosing the problem!
-* The project has been upgraded to the iOS 7 SDK (#204) and Xcode Xcode 5.1.1
+* The project has been upgraded to the iOS 8.1 SDK (#248) and Xcode 6.1.1.
+Also, 64-bit support was added (#249).
-* Support for iOS 6 has been dropped, the minimum required version is now iOS 7.0.
-Devices that are no longer supported are the iPhone 3GS and the iPod Touch 4th generation.
-* Various rarely occurring crashes have been fixed
+* The vector graphics sources (.svg files) for all icons in the app were added to the project and to version control (#264)

 The [ChangeLog](doc/ChangeLog) document has more details.